Helping Arizona's Lost Dogs Get Home

 ☐ Visit other local shelters or rescues such as the Arizona Humane Society or Humane Society of Southern Arizona.

-☐ If you live near an Indian Reservation, contact and visit their animal control facilities
+☐ If you live near tribal land, contact and visit their animal control facilities.

 ☐ Make sure you visit ALL kennels in the shelter.
 Some shelters will have kennels that are not accessible to the public for injured or bite dogs.
 You must ask about these.

 ☐ If your dog has been gone for more than 72 hours, make sure you check areas and locations containing adoptable dogs, not just those containing strays.